Alphabeat (album)

 Alphabeat is the debut studio album by Danish band Alphabeat.
-It was first released in Denmark on 5 March 2007 by Copenhagen Records, and eventually in the rest of Europe in 2008 under the title This Is Alphabeat by the revived Charisma Records.
+It was first released in Denmark on 5 March 2007 by Copenhagen Records, and eventually in the rest of Europe in 2008 under the title This Is Alphabeat by the revived Charisma Records with an alternative track listing.

 In June 2018, This is Alphabeat was re-released exclusively on vinyl, in celebration of the album's 10th anniversary.

+Release

+Alphabeat was first released in Denmark on 5 March 2007.
+In 2008, the album was widely released in Europe, retitled This is Alphabeat.
+The European release features remixes of several of the album's tracks in favor of the originals: "Boyfriend", "Rubber Boots/Mackintosh" (retitled "Rubber Boots"), and "Nothing But My Baby" were all remixed for the release.
+In addition, the tracks "Into the Jungle", "The Hours", and "Ocean Blue" were removed from the track listing and replaced with new tracks "Go-Go", "Touch Me Touching You", and "Public Image".

 Singles

-"Fantastic 6" was released as a limited-edition 10-inch vinyl in the United Kingdom only, prior to the release of "Fascination".
-The video for "Fantastic 6" did not surface in the UK, but was released in Denmark—even though the single was not released there.

-"Fascination" was released as the album's second single.
-It charted at number four on the Danish Singles Chart, number six on the UK Singles Chart and number seven on the UK Official Download Chart.
+"Fascination" was released as the album's first single in June 2006.
+It charted at number four on the Danish Singles Chart.
+In the United Kingdom, it was released as the album's second single in May 2008.
+It peaked at number six on the UK Singles Chart and number seven on the UK Official Download Chart.

-"10.000 Nights of Thunder", the third single, charted at number 16 in Denmark and the UK, as well as number 24 in the Netherlands.
+"10.000 Nights of Thunder" was the second single from the album in January 2007.
+It peaked at number 1 in Denmark and at 24 in the Netherlands.
+In the United Kingdom, it was released as the album's third single in May 2008 and peaked at number 16.

+"Fantastic 6" was released as the third single from the album, released promotionally in Denmark in April 2007 followed by a commercial release in the United Kingdom and the rest of Europe in November 2007.
+In the United Kingdom, it was the first single from the album, released as a limited-edition 10-inch vinyl record.

 The album's fourth single, "Boyfriend", reached number 11 in Denmark, number 15 in the UK, number 18 in the Netherlands and number 49 in Ireland.

 "Go-Go" was released the fifth single from the album.
-It was only released in Denmark, where peaking at number fourteen.

-The album's sixth and final single, "What Is Happening", was only released in the UK and peaked at number 110, becoming their lowest-charting single there.
+It was only released in Denmark, where it peaked at number fourteen.
+The album's sixth and final single, "What Is Happening", was not released in Denmark, but was released in the UK and other European countries.
+It peaked at number 110 in the UK, becoming their lowest-charting single there.